Madlanga commission of inquiry kicks off with Nhlanhla Mkhwanazi’s testimony

 “People attending will be seated on a first-come, first-served basis.
 Therefore, members of the public must arrive early if they wish to secure a seat,” said Michaels.

-This led to Justice and Constitutional Development Minister Mmamoloko Kubayi suspending the department’s Director-General, Advocate Doc Mashabane, and the Deputy Director-General responsible for ICT in the department, Jabu Hlatshwayo, for their lack of due diligence in ensuring that the commission starts on September 1.
+The delay led to Justice and Constitutional Development Minister Mmamoloko Kubayi suspending the department’s director-general, advocate Doc Mashabane, and the deputy director-general responsible for ICT, Jabu Hlatshwayo, for their lack of due diligence in ensuring that the commission got underway on September 1.

 Kubayi told parliament last week that the commission’s total budget is set at R147-million for its envisioned duration of six months.